Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

 ## *Dekiyaku*, *Sage* and *Shoubu*
-One a player has played their two cards- one from their hand, and one from the draw pile- they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].
-Similar to the yaku in other games, dekiyaku are certain valuable combinations of cards that the players seek to assemble in their scoring piles.
-A list of dekiyaku and their point values are given further down the page.
+One a player has played their two cards—one from their hand, and one from the draw pile—they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].

+Similar to the *yaku* in other games, *dekiyaku* are certain valuable combinations of cards that the players seek to assemble in their scoring piles.
+A list of dekiyaku and their point values are given [further down the page](#dekiyaku).

-If a player has either formed a new dekiyaku or improved an existing one, then they must choose whether to call *sage* to continue the round, or *shoubu* to end it, as detailed below.
-If this is not the case, then their turn ends, and the next player takes their turn.
+* If a player has either formed a new dekiyaku or improved an existing one, then they must choose whether to call *sage* to continue the round, or *shoubu* to end it, as detailed below.
+* If this is not the case, then their turn ends, and the next player takes their turn.

 ### *Sage*
 If the player calls to continue [下げ - さげ, *sage*], then the round continues.
 Their turn ends, and play passes to the next player.
-This affords the player an opportunity to either form a second dekiyaku or improve their current one for more points- although they suffer penalties if they fail to accomplish this before another player forms their own dekiyaku, or before the round ends.
+This affords the player an opportunity to either form a second dekiyaku or improve their current one for more points—although they suffer penalties if they fail to accomplish this before another player forms their own dekiyaku, or before the round ends.

-> Unlike in certain versions of [Koi-Koi](/en/hanafuda/games/koi-koi), a player may call to continue the round as many times as they choose.
+> Unlike in certain versions of [Koi-Koi](/en/hanafuda/games/koi-koi), a player may call to continue the round **as many times as they choose**.
 {.is-info}

 ### *Shoubu*